gromacs/gromacs/docs/user-guide/cmdline.rst

    /onlinehelp/gmx
    /onlinehelp/gmx-*

-|Gromacs| includes many tools for preparing, running and analysing
+|Gromacs| includes many tools for preparing, running and analyzing
 molecular dynamics simulations.
 These are all structured as part of a single :command:`gmx` wrapper binary, and invoked with commands like :command:`gmx grompp`.
 :ref:`mdrun <gmx mdrun>` is the only other binary that